amazon-braket/amazon-braket-examples/README.md

 * [**Bring your own containers to Braket Jobs**](examples/hybrid_jobs/3_Bring_your_own_container/bring_your_own_container.ipynb)

     This notebook demonstrates the use of the Bring-Your-Own-Container (BYOC) functionality of Braket Hybrid Jobs.
 While Amazon Braket has pre-configured environments which support most use cases of Braket Hybrid Jobs, BYOC enables you to define fully customizable environments using Docker containers.
-You will learn how to use BYOC, including preparing a Dockerfile, creating a private Amazon Elastic Container Registry (ECR), building the container, and submitting a Braket HybridJob using the custom container.
+You will learn how to use BYOC, including preparing a Dockerfile, creating a private Amazon Elastic Container Registry (ECR), building the container, and submitting a Braket Hybrid Job using the custom container.

 ---
 ## <a name="conda">Creating a conda environment</a>